-Highest level of 3 isomers of hexabromocyclododecane (HBCD) was measured in sample from one crater (K2).
+Highest level of 3 isomers of hexabromocyclododecane (HBCD) was measured in sample from one crater (K2); (51.98 ng/g dm).
 This brominated flame retardant was used mainly in polystyrene foams for insulation of buildings.
 Some polystyrene foams were observed at sampling site as well and are considered to be a major source of that contaminant.
 However measured levels are not so high to raise much concern.
 The same sample (K2) contained the highest concentration of HBBz, being the only one with this nBFR concentration above the level of quantification (LOQ).
-Levels for all PBDE congeners, DP as well as for 6 nBFRs, PCNs and HCBD were below LOQs in all sediment samples.7
+Levels for 6 nBFRs and PCNs were below LOQs in sediment samples7.
+Levels of PBDE, DP and HCBD were above LOQ in SED-U-2 and SED-U-3, SED-U-3 and SED-U-3 with SED-U-4, respectively.

-While in sediment sample L1, the highest levels of POPs (Persistent Organic Pollutants) and mercury were found among the examined samples, in sediment L2, the highest concentrations of heavy metals (such as cadmium, chromium, lead, arsenic, nickel, copper, and tin) were observed along with HCB and PeCB.
+While in sediment sample L1, the highest levels of POPs (Persistent Organic Pollutants) and mercury were found among the examined samples, in sediment L2, the highest concentrations of heavy metals (such as cadmium, chromium, lead, arsenic, nickel, copper, and tin) were observed.